"A cure for chronic people-pleasing."

 •

 In her groundbreaking debut self-help book, psychotherapist Meg Josephson explodes the idea that people-pleasing is a personality trait.
-Instead, she illuminates how it’s actually a common trauma response (also known as “fawning”); an instinct often learned in childhood to become more appealing to a perceived threat, in order to feel safe.
+Instead, she illuminates how it’s actually a common trauma response (known as “fawning”); an instinct often learned in childhood to become more appealing to a perceived threat, in order to feel safe.
 Yet, many people are stuck in this way of being for their whole lives.

 Identify all the roles you might play—from peacekeeper to performer to caretaker to perfectionist to lone wolf to chameleon—that keep you far from yourself.